DoD-Platform-One/minio/README.md

 MinIO is a high performance, distributed object storage system.
 It is software-defined, runs on industry standard hardware and is 100% open source under the Apache V2 license.
-This deployment is provided as an example deployment of a Minio storage system within a
+This deployment is provided as an example deployment of a Minio storage system

-* Operator version based on: 4.1.2
-* Instance deployment version:  RELEASE.2020-11-19T23-48-16Z (2.0.9 release)
-* Instance deployment version:  RELEASE.2021-06-17T00-10-46Z (4.1.2 release)

 ## **CRITICAL UPGRADE INFORMATION - PLEASE READ BEFORE UPGRADING**

 **This upgrade requires a backup and restore of your Minio instance buckets.
 Failure to do so will result in data lose during the upgrade.**

-By default, the update of the Minio Instance helm chart to V4.1.2 will keep the 2.0.9 instances in place and operational.
+By default, the update of the Minio Instance helm chart to V4 will keep the 2.0.9 instances in place and operational.
 This allow a backup to be performed on the operational Minio Instances.
-After the back is complete, an upgrade to the V4.1.2 instance is required.
+After the back is complete, an upgrade to the V4 instance is required.
 This is accomplished by setting the upgrade key/value [in the values file] (show below) to TRUE.

 ```